Friday Night Football (NRL): Broadcast history

 The Nine Network has broadcast Friday Night NRL games since 1992.
 From 2007 the Nine Network now broadcasts two NRL games in New South Wales, Queensland and the Australian Capital Territory on Friday Night - one live at 7.30, and the second match replayed at 9.30.
 Whichever of the two matches is televised first can depend on which teams are playing, for example, a match involving a Queensland-based team would in most cases be televised first into Queensland, and delayed in New South Wales; conversely, a match involving a New South Wales based team is usually televised first into New South Wales, and delayed in Queensland.

 In the past, a Nine News or Nightline update separated the two broadcast matches, however in 2008 this was discontinued.
 In 2010, it was reinstated, before it was again scrapped.

 From Round 5 of the 2012 NRL season, GEM, a sister station of the Nine Network, started showing Friday night NRL matches live into Victoria, South Australia and Western Australia, pitting it against the Seven Network's live AFL coverage in those states.
 This allows Victorian NRL fans to see live games involving the Melbourne Storm if they are scheduled on a Friday night.

 From Round 4 of the 2014 NRL season, for yet unexplained reasons GEM stopped showing the NRL on Friday nights and Sunday afternoons live into Adelaide, with the coverage for all games on Nine reverting to the after midnight 'graveyard shift'.
 As the change was unannounced and in Adelaide only (the rest of South Australia still receives the live coverage), this has angered many fans in the city, both South Australians and those who have re-located from NSW or Qld.

 In 2016 the two-game model was scrapped with one match moved to Thursday Nights as Thursday Night Football.
 In this season Fox Sports networks also began a simulcast of the game.

 From 2017 a second game returned, replacing Monday Night Football.
-This game is exclusive to Fox League and is played at 6:00pm.
+This game is exclusive to Fox League and is played at 6:00 p.m.